zachwylde00/samples/smartthings/README.md

 **With GitHub integration**

-If you haven't already set up GitHub to work with SmartThings, here's the community FAQ on the subject <https://community.smartthings.com/t/faq-github-integration-how-to-add-and-update-from-repositories/39046>
+> **Tip:** If you haven't already set up GitHub to work with SmartThings, here's the community FAQ on the subject <https://community.smartthings.com/t/faq-github-integration-how-to-add-and-update-from-repositories/39046>

 1. From the menu, click **My SmartApps**, and then click **Settings**.
 2. Click **Add new repository**.